Discover more from Our Portugal Journey

-Many people, when considering a move to Portugal, do not understand the different types of Visas to allow stays longer than as a tourist.
-This article may help to clarify the types of Portugal Residency Visas for U.S. citizens.
-This is a high-level overview of the types of Visas in Portugal.
+Many people, when considering a move to Portugal, do not understand the different types of visas to allow stays longer than as a tourist.
+This article may help to clarify the types of Portugal residency visas for U.S. citizens.
+This is a high-level overview of the types of visas in Portugal.
 I have provided resources at the end of this article if you require more in-depth research and information.

 Visiting Portugal as a Tourist.

-If you want to visit Portugal as a U.S. (or Canadian) tourist, you don’t need a Visa.
+If you want to visit Portugal as a U.S. (or Canadian) tourist, you don’t need a visa.
 However, there are certain limitations for the number of days you may stay in Portugal and/or the Schengen area:

 Your passport must have at least 2 blank pages.